|It's Wet Wading Season|

 |Neoprene and Polypropylene Socks|

 This will be your first and most important layer.
 Polypropylene socks act as a liner that helps prevent your skin from chaffing when wearing neoprene socks.
-Ending an awesome day on the water with itchy, red, and irritated skin is not fun.
+Long distance hikers will often wear polypropylene socks as they help add a layer of protection against the elements, wick away moisture, and prevent blisters.
+Ending an awesome day on the water with itchy, red, and irritated skin is not fun so make sure you pick up a pair of these socks either online ot your local outdoor store.

 This will be your second layer.
-Neoprene socks help keep your feet warm when wading in cold mountain streams.
-The best time to wet wade with neoprene socks is when the water temperature is around 50° - 65° and the air temperature is above 80°.
+Neoprene is a synthetic material that is commonly used for making wetsuits as they provide excellent insulation against the cold.
+Neoprene socks were made specifically for wet wading and helps keep the users feet warm when wading in cold water.
+I find that the best time to wet wade in neoprene socks is when the water temperature is around 50° - 65° and the air temperature is above 80°.

 There are several different thicknesses of neoprene socks that are available.
-Although the difference is barely noticeable, the thicker neoprene will keep you the warmest and is the most durable.
+Although the difference is barely noticeable when wet wading, the thicker neoprene will keep you the warmest and is the most durable.

 Neoprene socks will also help keep critters like toe biting beetles and leeches off your feet.